|Minimum Tickets (PAX)||4 (Four).|

 |Other||Guests must bring binoculars, photography equipment & charged batteries, bird identification books, comfortable clothing, sunglasses, sunscreen, insect repellent, tick repellent walking shoes and a hat.|

-Port Alfred and surrounding areas provide superb birding spots.
+Port Alfred and surrounding areas provide superb birding spots for The Narina Trogon Tour.
 The routes vary and are chosen according to what birds are around and when.
 The back roads will take one through different habitats.
 We meet you at your accommodation in Port Alfred or at a pre-arranged location.

 In summer, the estuaries are included in the itinerary.
 This habitat is a feeding ground for waders, many of which visit our shores from the Northern hemisphere.
 Common Whimbrel, Greenshank and Grey Plover mingle in with the resident Three-banded and Kittlitz’s Plovers and Black-winged Stilt.
 Occasionally, Bar-tailed Godwit and Terek Sandpiper are seen.
 Ruddy Turnstones frequent the rocky outcrops along the seashore, as do African Oystercatcher, Sanderling, Kelp Gull and various species of Tern.